 In terms of the compactness of city greenery, in other words where it’s distributed among larger patches, cities with the most consistent structures of greenery are Gdynia, Zielona Góra, Katowice, Elbląg and Dąbrowa Górnicza.

-Cities with the highest degree of fragmentation were Opole, Wrocław, Lublin, Łódź and Gorzów Wielkopolski.
+Cities with the highest degree of fragmentation are Opole, Wrocław, Lublin, Łódź and Gorzów Wielkopolski.

 On the same lines as my gripe about Zielona Góra, Gdynia has huge forest areas within its city limits, covering around 45% of its total area.
 Therefore, the authors should perhaps take into account only urbanised areas in any future reports.